 Duck feet is more serious than it may seem, because it’s a mechanical misalignment at the root of lower back, hip, foot and knee pain, and it makes you more prone to injury.

-If you suspect you have duck feet, in this post, we’ll go over how to tell for sure.
+If you suspect you have duck feet we’ll go over how to tell if you have it for sure and also look at the causes that underlie the development of duck feet.

 Why Is It Important To Fix Duck Feet?